ihavethatonvinyl/blog/content/q-and-a/q-a-remix-with-justin-cox.md

 Not a completionist, but I do have the first five Jackson Browne records from the 70s.
 Sort of complete in a way.

-### What is your greatest “score;” could be on value or just rarity or something you were looking for the longest?
+### What is your greatest “score;” could be on value or rarity or something you were looking for the longest?

 I saw an unknown Phoebe Bridgers in 2015 opening for Conor Oberst at the Grass Valley Performing Arts Center.
 She blew my mind so I bought the only record she had: a “Smoke Signals/Motion Sickness” 7-inch single that now sells for a few hundred dollars.
 She was working the booth and signed it “Grass Valley Kicks Ass.”
 I’m not sure if that increases or decreases its value.
 Increases it for me personally.

 ### Do you have a favorite live record?

 *Live at Fillmore East* by The Allman Bros.